arive298/RPI3_JTAG_Debugger/README.md

 make
 sudo make install
 ```
 Add raspberry Pi configuration file for openocd.
-If you like this file is already provided in the repo.
+This file is already provided in the repo.
 ```
 gedit rpi3.cfg
 ```